 There are some very fine films such as Yung Chang's Up the Yangtze and Antoine Boutet's South to North that show expropriations outside the cities.
 But these document the upheavals associated with the widely reported national-scale projects, which represent only a small portion of the expropriations happening every day in China.
 The Three Gorges Dam, for example, displaced around one million people.
 This very high figure represents only a fraction of the millions of people living in rural areas who are expropriated each year.

-Every time I went back to the village of Guanzhu, I became a little more aware of the extreme rarity of the situation that I had access to.
+Every time I went back to the village of Guanzhou, I became a little more aware of the extreme rarity of the situation that I had access to.
 I therefore felt I had to make this film, using this specific case, to show the profound metamorphosis that the Chinese rural world had undergone.
-As one of the Guanzhu elders said to me: ‘Guanzhu is not the whole of China, but the same things that are happening in Guanzhu are happening throughout the whole of China’ .
+As one of the Guanzhou elders said to me: ‘Guanzhou is not the whole of China, but the same things that are happening in Guanzhou are happening throughout the whole of China’ .